 About Me

 I am an Assistant Professor in the Department of Social Sciences and Health Policy and a core faculty member of the Maya Angelou Research Center for Healthy Communities.
-I am also the Assistant Director of Metrics & Catchment Area Research in the Community Outreach and Engagement program of the Atrium Health Wake Forest Baptist Comprehensive Cancer Center (AHWFBCCC).
-In this role, I develop and evaluate cancer prevention and control metrics from multiple data sources (e.g., electronic health records, Surveillance, Epidemiology, and End Results, community health assessments) to drive priorities and services to improve the impact and reach of AHWFBCCC within and across our catchment area.
+I also serve as the Assistant Director of Metrics & Catchment Area Research in the Office of Community Outreach and Engagement at the Atrium Health Wake Forest Baptist Comprehensive Cancer Center (AHWFBCCC).
+In this role, I develop, monitor, and evaluate cancer prevention and control metrics to inform priorities and enhance the reach and impact of AHWFBCCC.